UniqueNetwork/unique_docs/docs/sdk-docs/methods.md

 #### Behaviour and errors

-Сan only be executed if the token already nested.
+This method can only be executed if the token is nested.

 #### Returns